The cure for loneliness, is solitude.

 A pert and smug American approaches heading north with her slightly overweight boyfriend.
 She’s certain they’ll hit Tin hut tonight.
 I tell them it’s long and hard ahead and will slow them down to which she gives me a patronizing tight little smile.
 Well OK, then, but don’t say you weren’t warned when you’re cursing and crying in a few hours.

 A young man carrying a Granite Gear bag like Olive Oyl passes all smiles, polite and lovely.
 From the Czech Republic, he’s my third Thomaš!
 After we pass, I take the spur to Breast Hill summit.

 I set my pack against a rock and place my tiny thermarest seat in front creating a little armchair for the view.
-Lake Hawea a deep blue with farmland crowding its edge, where I’ll be later today.
+Lake Hawea a deep blue with farmland crowding its edge.
+That’s where I’ll be later today.
 The rock here is sharp, layered and shifted up.
-From here is not the way down, one cliff upon another.
-Behind me is the deep valley cut by the Timaru, nearly – but to quite – impassable, a memory of sidling and killer up and down sending a shudder through my bones, very happy to have that behind me.
+That’s the way down, one cliff upon another.
+Behind me is the deep valley cut by the Timaru, nearly – but not quite – impassable, a memory of sidling and killer up and down sending a shudder through my bones, very happy to have that behind me.
 The lower peaks have eroded gray summits above dun green grass leading to the treeline, right where I slept soundly in the alicoop.
-In front of me are the Southern Alps, blue at this distance with massive glacier catching the sunlight.
+In front of me are the Southern Alps, blue at this distance with massive glaciers catching the sunlight.
 Mount Aspiring a dollop of chocolate kiss, slightly askew and far too steep for much glacier.

 It’s cold and windy, with calm spells drawing in the sandflies – yes, even at 1578 meters with no water or sand, for that matter, in sight.